-When most people think about domestic violence, the first image that comes to mind is a husband or boyfriend beating his wife or girlfriend.
-While this is absolutely one kind of domestic violence, it doesn’t begin to cover what the term actually means in Colorado.
+When most people think about domestic violence, the first image that comes to mind is of a husband or boyfriend harming his wife or girlfriend.
+While this is one kind of domestic violence, it does not begin to cover how the term is defined in Colorado.
+In Colorado, domestic violence is such a serious issue that, once the police are called in, they have to make an arrest if they have probable cause to believe that an offense has occurred (CRS 18-6-803.6).
+Even if the alleged victim says nothing happened or that they were just mad when they made the report, Denver prosecutors can still bring charges against you.

-No physical violence is necessary.
-This is the part of the law that usually shocks the most people.
-It’s pretty obvious that kicking, slapping, or hitting someone you have an intimate relationship with could be charged as domestic violence.
-But under Colorado law, even the threat of a violent act is enough.
-For example, if you and your spouse are screaming at each other and you say something like “Do that again and I’m going to kill you!” that counts as an act of domestic violence.
+- No physical violence is necessary: This is the part of the law that usually shocks people the most.
+It is obvious that kicking, slapping, or hitting someone you have an intimate relationship with may be considered domestic violence.
+But under Colorado law, even the threat of a violent act is enough to trigger charges.
+For example, if you and your spouse are screaming at each other and you say something like “Do that again, and I’m going to kill you!”, that counts as an act of domestic violence.
 Even using another person’s property to punish, control, coerce, intimidate, or get revenge against them may be construed as domestic violence if you have a close relationship with that person.

 - Child abuse